 This is a blog by Collette.
 She was diagnosed with juvenile idiopathic arthritis at the age of three, back in October 1993.

 Since then she’s been on all kinds of treatments – from steroids to growth hormones – and seen all kinds of doctors – from dieticians to surgeons.
 She goes to rheumatology clinics where everyone is about 40 years older than her.
-She’s pencilled in for three joint replacements at some point in the future.
+She had her right hip replaced in May 2018 and she’s pencilled in for more joint replacements in the future.

-When she’s not moaning about her joints and drug side effects, Collette works as a press officer at a law firm and sometimes writes over at Arthur’s Place.
+When she’s not moaning about her joints and drug side effects, Collette works as a copy editor for a charity and sometimes writes over at Arthur’s Place.
 She lives in Sheffield with her boyfriend, Mike, and cat, Bowie.
-She likes eyeliner, chips, tea, wine, reading the news, having opinions on things, and gin.
+She likes eyeliner, chips, pizza, tea, wine, reading the news, having opinions on things, and gin.